restrepo/demo/README.md

 # JupyterLite Demo

 JupyterLite deployed as a static site to GitHub Pages, for demo purposes.
+Push

 ## ✨ Try it in your browser ✨